quiet-ranger/springbootprimer/chapter-001/README.md

 3. Unzip to your project directory, say ~/springbootprimer

-4. Enter IDE
+4. Enter IDE (here we use Eclipse Spring Tool Suite 4).
+Use File / Import option

-        $ cd ~/springbootprimer/hello
-        $ code .

 5. Create the following additional classes which are not generated:

-   1. A resource representation class, a regular POJO, under com.example.hello.controolers.Greeting.java
+   1. __Greeting__ A resource representation class (a regular POJO) to hold the message
-   2. A controller com.example.hello.controllers.GreetingController.java
+   2. __GreetingController__ The entry point that handles HTTP requests and responses

-Contrary to what is instructed here https://spring.io/guides/gs/rest-service/, it is important that these two new classes are created on the directory where the main SpringBootApplication, HelloApplication, exists or a subdirectory of it.
+Contrary to what is instructed [here](https://spring.io/guides/gs/rest-service/), it is important that these two new classes are created on the directory where the main SpringBootApplication, HelloApplication, exists or a sub-directory of it.
 If you don't do this, at runtime the controller cannot be found.

 + Greeting.java will be automatically converted to JSON on the response by the Jackson JSON library.

-+ GreetingController.java is the resource controller, the component that will actually receive the requests because it is marked with the annocation @RestController.
++ GreetingController.java is the resource controller, the component that will actually receive the requests because it is marked with the annotation @RestController.
 Its greeting method both contains a path mapping and the specification for an optional query parameter with a default value.

 6. Open a terminal and run: